 Teaching Centre - Upcoming Events - Information about upcoming workshops, lectures or other events that may enhance or improve your experience as a graduate student.

-University of Lethbridge Graduate Students Association (ULGSA) - Collective Agreement - The agreement between the Governors of the University of Lethbridge ("the Board") and the Graduate Students Association of the University of Lethbridge ("GSA").
-Contains information about collective bargaining, health and safety, dispute resolution and much more.
+University of Lethbridge Graduate Students Association (ULGSA) - Information about ULGSA Council, events, the Collective Agreement between the Governors of the University of Lethbridge and ULGSA, and much more.

 Research Help Desk